natallzl/data310/Project1.md

 **Analysis of the output that assesses and ranks all homes from best to worst deal:**

-Ten best deals (model over-predicted price):
+Ten best deals based on model (model over-predicted price):

 |  Address     | Actual Price    | Predicted Price |  Difference (Predicted - Actual) |
 | ----------- | ----------- | ----------- | ----------- |